 You’ve probably invested a lot of time and energy into your websites’ Search Engine Optimization (SEO) because you want your content to rank well in Google.
-You’ve wrapped your head around on-page SEO concepts like headings and meta-descriptions.
-You’ve learned about link-building.
+You’ve wrapped your head around on-page SEO concepts like headings and meta descriptions.
+You’ve learned about backlinks and link-building.
 You’re even cranking out high-quality content on the regular.
-But everything you’ve learned and everything you’ve done could go to waste if you ignore canonicalization.
+But everything you’ve learned and everything you’ve done could be jeopardized if you ignore canonicalization.

 What Are Canonical Tags & Canonical URLs?